 Janice Petersen (Australian)

-Janice Petersen has spent more than 15 years working as a cross platform journalist and news presenter.
-Each weeknight Janice presents SBS World News at 6.30pm.
-She joined SBS after many years at the ABC, where she reported on and covered breaking news events right across Australia.
-In her current role, she regularly interviews leading news makers and updates the nation on major national and international news stories.
+Janice Petersen has spent more than 15 years working as a cross-platform journalist and news presenter, and currently presents SBS World News.
+Janice brings to SBS a strong background in journalism after many years at the ABC where she reported on and covered breaking news events right across Australia.
+In her current role, she regularly interviews leading news makers, presents live reports and delivers breaking national and international news stories.
 Janice has also lent her presenting skills to landmark SBS programs including iconic forum series Insight and co-hosted Go Back To Where You Came From Live.